cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 ## How does Cosmos fit into the general development of blockchain technology?

-In 2014, Jae Kwon and Ethan Buchman founded the Cosmos network with its consensus algorithm, [Tendermint](https://tendermint.com/).
+In 2016, Jae Kwon and Ethan Buchman founded the Cosmos network with its consensus algorithm, [Tendermint](https://tendermint.com/).
+Already in 2014, Kwon invented the original Tendermint mechanism.
+Later in 2015, Buchman and Kwon began working together, and jointly founded Tendermint Inc by the end of the year.

 <ExpansionPanel title="The skinny on Tendermint">